Last Updated on: 6th October 2023, 11:37 am

 There are various forms of vitamin E, including beta-tocopherol, delta-tocopherol, gamma-tocopherol, and alpha-tocopherol.
 The latter is the most active vitamin E in a tortoise’s body.

 Folate is a water-soluble B vitamin used when synthesizing DNA and forming red blood cells.
 A folate deficiency has been shown to hinder the creation of DNA and RNA.

 Low levels of folate have also been linked to weaker immune systems.
 Pumpkin contains a large quantity of folate, which is responsible for increasing T cells.

-Iron is a mineral that creates hemoglobin and is a major component of red blood cells, which are essential for transporting oxygenated blood from the lungs around the body.
+Iron is a mineral that creates hemoglobin and is a significant component of red blood cells.
+These are essential for transporting oxygenated blood from the lungs around the body.

-Iron also plays a key role in bodily functions like energy production, cell growth, and division regulation.
+Iron is also crucial in bodily functions like energy production, cell growth, and division regulation.

 A tortoise lacking sufficient iron can get iron deficiency anemia, leaving it tired and lethargic.
 Pumpkin is a good source of non-heme iron (found in plant-based foods), which is efficiently absorbed by the body.